- Monday Morning Memo

 “It’s beyond just this Legislature.
 It is factors out in the community.
 We have to address their concerns.
 Otherwise, I can’t force the private sector to build.
 I can’t make them go do it.
 They will not build if the conditions are not right for them.”

-Listen to Jack on the line with the morning team at WBEN here.
+What’s the purpose behind presidential primaries after the nominations have been secured?
+And which issues are still simmering in NY budget talks?
+Listen to Jack on the line with the morning team at WBEN here. |

 New York’s Presidential Primary Election took place last week with President Joe Biden and former President Donald Trump both coasting to victory in their respective contests.
 New York is a shoo-in for Biden in November, but the state is still an important fundraising battleground for both campaigns.
 Of the $112 million the Biden campaign has raised this cycle, just shy of $8 million has come from New York, and that total does not include last month’s event at Radio City Music Hall featuring former Presidents Barrack Obama and Bill Clinton that reportedly brought in a record-setting $26 million in one night.
-Trump has not quite seen that level of financial support from New Yorkers, but has still raised $3 million in the state and leads Biden’s fundraising totals in a handful of Western New York counties
+Trump has not quite seen that level of financial support from New Yorkers, but has still raised $3 million in the state and leads Biden’s fundraising totals in a handful of Western New York counties.

 In Washington, D.C., lawmakers will return tomorrow following their two week Easter recess.
 House Speaker Mike Johnson (R-La.) is expected to move forward with a supplemental aid package for Ukraine after delaying the bill for weeks to avoid a confrontation with his far-right members who oppose additional aid.
 The $96 billion foreign aid package that passed the Senate in February and includes funding for Ukraine, Israel, and Taiwan, is unlikely to be adopted by the House as it is currently written, but Johnson is searching for ways to make the support more palatable for his members.
 Johnson has spoke publicly about structuring the military assistance as a loan and pursuing the REPO Act, legislation that would fund Ukrainian aid by selling off frozen Russian assets.
 Johnson said, “If we can use the seized assets of Russian oligarchs to allow the Ukrainians to fight them, that’s just pure poetry.”